vlvovch/gaussquad-cpp/README.md

 ## Future plans

 Currently only the classical orthogonal polynomial families are implemented.
-In principle, the method generalizes to any family of orthogonal polynomials on a given interval `(a, b)` with a given weight function `w(x)`: one obtains the three-term recurrence coefficients for that weight (e.g. via the Stieltjes / modified-Chebyshev procedure) and feeds them to the same Golub–Welsch solver.
+In principle, the method can be generalized to any family of orthogonal polynomials on a given interval `(a, b)` with a given weight function `w(x)` and recurrence relation for the same Golub–Welsch solver.
 Extending the library in this direction is a viable future plan.

 ## License